-While the Local Governing Advisory Body, Head of School and senior management have primary responsibility for the arrangements that promote and ensure the care and welfare of pupils and staff, it is obvious that pastoral care in the school is also a shared responsibility, involving the whole staff in co-operation with parents and pupils and others.
-All members of staff have the support of the Head of School in matters of pastoral care and also have access to external support agencies as necessary.
+While the Local Governing Advisory Body, Head Teacher and senior management have primary responsibility for the arrangements that promote and ensure the care and welfare of pupils and staff, the pastoral care in the school is also a shared responsibility, involving the whole staff in co-operation with parents and pupils and others.
+All members of staff have the support of the Head Teacher in matters of pastoral care and also have access to external support agencies as necessary.